vertica/VerticaPy/README.md

 &#9888; Some of the functions will drastically change in the next release!

-If you have any feedback about the library, please contact me: badr.ouali@microfocus.com
+If you have any feedback about the library, please contact me: <a href="mailto:badr.ouali@microfocus.com">badr.ouali@microfocus.com</a>

 ## Prerequires: